soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-DestinyInventoryItemStatDefinition.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-Defines a specific stat value on an item, and the minimum/maximum range that we couldcompute for the item based on our heuristics for how the item might be generated.
-Not guaranteed to match real-world instances of the item, but should hopefully at leastbe close.
+Defines a specific stat value on an item, and the minimum/maximum range that we could compute for the item based on our heuristics for how the item might be generated.
+Not guaranteed to match real-world instances of the item, but should hopefully at least be close.
 If it's not close, let us know on the Bungie API forums.

 ## Schema
 * **Schema Type:** Definition